dstogov/php-ffi/README.md

 # FFI PHP extension (Foreign Function Interface)

+> This extension has been merged into php main source tree.
+The latest version is available as part of PHP sourcses at [php.net](https://www.php.net/downloads.php) or at [github mirror](https://github.com/php/php-src/tree/master/ext/ffi) !

 FFI PHP extension provides a simple way to call native functions, access native variables and create/access data structures defined in C language.
 The API of the extension is very simple and demonstrated by the following example and its output.

 ```php